Try (Schiller song)

 "Try" is the first single from the 2010 Schiller gold album Atemlos with vocals by singer Nadia Ali from New York City.
-The single was officially released on 9 March 2010 and was peaking at number 58 on German Singles Chart in 2010.
+The single was officially released on 9 March 2010 and peaked at number 58 on German Singles Chart in 2010.
 The single includes the song ″Salton Sea″.
 The cover art work shows a photograph of a scene from the music video with Nadia Ali and Christopher von Deylen.
 The music video was shot in Berlin, Germany.